Simion Ismailciuc: Sporting career

 After being de-mobilised, he joined Dinamo Bucharest’s rugby team, where he played for a few months.
 Hearing about his fisherman and paddling past, Dinamo’s canoeing coach Radu Huţan persuaded him to switch to canoeing, to which Ismailciuc would devote the rest of his life.

 His outstanding talent, exceptional working capacity and his life experience soon turned him into Huţan’s genuine, albeit unpaid, assistant coach.
 Fascinated by Ismailciuc’s Danube Delta stories, Huţan sent him on various scouting missions there, resulting in a series of talented youngsters from that area (of various ethnic backgrounds) rising rather quickly to canoeing glory (a trend which would continue over the following decades).

 As for Ismailciuc himself, realising he could not match fellow Dinamo canoeist Leon Rotman’s times in the singles events, he looked for a partner among the young people he had selected, and he chose Dumitru Alexe.
 The two of them competed in the C-2 events in the 1956 Summer Olympics.
 Some liver complaints by Ismailciuc prevented them being placed higher than fifth in the C-2 10000 m event.
 However, they competed brilliantly in the C-2 1000 m event, where they won Olympic gold.
 They went on to become European champions in Ghent, Belgium (1957) in the C-2 10000 m event (they won silver in the C-2 1000 m event).
 The bronze medal in C-2 10000 m was won by two of Ismailciuc’s protégés (Ichim Lipalit and Lavrente Calinov), as one country was entitled to two entries in each event.
 At the 1958 World Championships in Prague, Ismailciuc and Alexe won the gold in the C-2 1000 m event.
-Deserted by Alexe, who retired and returned to his previous job, Ismailciuc tried his luck in the C-1 1000 m event for the 1960 Summer Olympics, he was already credited with better results than reigning Olympic champion Leon Rotman.
+After Alexe retired and returned to his previous job, Ismailciuc tried his luck in the C-1 1000 m event for the 1960 Summer Olympics, he was already credited with better results than reigning Olympic champion Leon Rotman.
 However, Romanian coaches were unable to decide between the two, so both were part of the Romanian Olympic delegation in Rome.
 The on-site test races on Lake Albano showed Rotman was faster and allowed to represent Romania at those games.
 Ismailciuc retired as a result of his second-place finish though he would return to win a gold in the C-1 1000 m event at the 1963 World Championships in Jajce.